ergon/airlock-helm-charts/charts/microgateway/README.md

 ## Readiness and Liveness Probes
 The Helm chart defines default values for readiness and liveness probes.
 Use the parameters `readinessProbe` and `livenessProbe` to disable probes or set probe parameters according to your requirements.

-The following example shows how to increase the initial delays for liveness and readyness probes.
+The following example shows how to increase the initial delays for liveness and readiness probes.

 ```
 readinessProbe: